Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 > [Info] The *Import channels order in OMS and create delivery note* workflow is available as example workflow in the standard.
 But because transitions of the *POS* module are not available in the standard, the processing is not part of this standard workflow.

-### Split order confirmation and cash invoice processing
+### Split the order confirmation and cash invoice processing

 Include the necessary cash invoice processing in your Import channels order in OMS workflow.
 To do this, you must include a special processing for the cash invoice business document (RB).
 The following procedure shows how to include a workflow transition that separates the processing of the cash invoice business document from the processing of the order confirmation business document (AB).